-How a West Palm Beach Solicitation Attorney Can Help
+How a West Palm Beach Attorney Can Help with Solicitation Charges

 Florida law enforcement agencies often conduct undercover “stings” to catch people in the act of solicitation.
 For example, if a person offers an undercover police officer sex in exchange for money, he or she could be charged with solicitation.

-A solicitation lawyer in West Palm Beach can help protect their client’s rights in this type of case and many others.
+A lawyer in West Palm Beach can help protect their client’s rights in a solicitation case and many others.
 They can help them by: